healeycodes/inkbyexample/README.md

     }
 ]

-end := 'The end section is on the left of the program output.
+end := 'The end section is left of the terminal output.
 It can also be left empty.'
 ```

 <br>